 Cost/Budget

 Over the years, the price to rent an apartment has gone up a lot.
-We had to do a lot of research in the Atlanta area to see what kind of an apartment they wanted.
+We had to do a lot of research in the Atlanta area to see what kind of apartment they wanted.
 According to Zumper, the average rent for a 1-bedroom apartment in Atlanta is currently $1,499.
 This is a 6% increase compared to the previous year.
-I’ll be honest; things were not as expensive back in 1999 when he was born.
+I’ll be honest, things were not as expensive back in 1999 when he was born.
 Over the past month, the average rent for a studio apartment in Atlanta increased by 3% to $1,396.
 The average rent for a 2-bedroom apartment increased by 3% to $1,882.
 Come up with a budget before looking for an apartment.
-With this budget, make sure you include everything from utilities and any extra bills.
+With this budget, make sure you include everything from utilities to any extra bills.

 Location

 When you narrow down to the locations you’re interested go talk to some of the neighbors.
 As a parent, you can never be too careful when your child is moving out.
 Not only will you get the idea of what kind of people are going to live next door, but you will also get a chance to learn some unobvious problems.
-They may want to venture off to another city for a fresh start like Detroit or Chicago.
-To learn more about the area, you may look for rent trends in Detroit, Michigan or Chicago Illinois.
+They may want to venture off to another city for a fresh start, like Detroit or Chicago.
+To learn more about the area, you may look for rent trends in Detroit, Michigan, or Chicago, Illinois.

 Check the Actual Apartment